-When you have non georeferenced project you can export in Grid or Same as XMP coordinate system.
+When you have a non-georeferenced project you can export in "Grid" or "Same as XMP" coordinate system.

-When you have georeferenced project there are added two options: Output coordinate system and Shifted output coordinate system.
+When you have a georeferenced project there are added two options: Output coordinate system and Shifted output coordinate system.

 Same as XMP

-On this image you can see the previous model in Same as XMP coordinate system.
-The model is not on the zero Z grid position but it id slightly in the air:
+In this image, you can see the previous model in the "Same as XMP" coordinate system.
+The model is not in the zero Z grid position but it is slightly above it:

-On this image, upper model is exported in Same as XMP coordinate system and lower model is exported in the Grid plane coordinate system.
+In this image, the upper model is exported in the "Same as XMP" coordinate system and the lower model is exported in the "Grid plane" coordinate system.

 Shifted project output